Key Takeaways

 Universal Import: bring content from anywhere

-- Highlight and Snipe — right-click any text on any webpage to send it directly to a specific notebook
+- Highlight and Snipe — right-click any selected text on any webpage to send it directly to a specific notebook

 - Chat history — import conversations from ChatGPT, Claude, Gemini, or Perplexity